xavigonzalvo/rules_appengine/README.md

 ## Java specific details

-*Note:* App Engine uses Java 7.
+*Note:* App Engine uses Java 8 (or Java 7, but this runtime is deprecated).
 If you are using a more recent version of Java, you will get the following error message when you try to deploy:

 ```
-java.lang.IllegalArgumentException: Class file is Java 8 but max supported is Java 7
+java.lang.IllegalArgumentException: Class file is Java 9 but max supported is Java 8
 ```

-To build with Java 7, use the toolchain bundled with these App Engine rules:
+To build with Java 8, use the toolchain bundled with these App Engine rules:

 ```
-$ bazel build --java_toolchain=@io_bazel_rules_appengine//appengine:jdk7 //my-project
+$ bazel build --java_toolchain=@io_bazel_rules_appengine//appengine:jdk8 //my-project
 ```

 To avoid having to specify this toolchain during every build, you can add this